nightsky737/scritch_scratch/README.md

 Further instructions/documentation might come up as you run the code in the notebooks.

 # Screenshots:

+These show the model's prediction of what a handwritten number is. (mnist dataset)

 1. From overfitting to an image
 ![alt text](image-1.png)
 2. From the feed forward neural network